Needing a new spot for lunch or dinner? Check out some of our staff favorites in this city we love!

 The R Bar & Grill | 2401 E. Lamar Blvd. (inside the Hilton Arlington)

 “We always begin with the R Chips, which are Plantain & Yucca with R Bar’s special house seasoning and fresh salsa.
-And the usual main course….Texas Goat Cheese pizza!” – Lisa
+They always have a great selection of vegetarian and pescatarian options, so I usually try something different every time.” – Lisa

 Check out more great eats in Arlington here: Arlington Eats & Drinks, sports bars, and nightlife.
 Don’t forget about our Free Things to Do page, our discounted vacation packages or our online coupons.